Friday, June 6

 Presenter

 Conservation, sustainability, and an exploration of the natural world are all core values at Vassar.
-Learn about one of the College’s greatest gems at this talk about the Preserve at Vassar.
+Join Jennifer Rubbo, Director of the Environmental Cooperative, and Kerri VanCamp, Director of the Preserve at Vassar, and learn about one of the College’s greatest gems.
 The talk will take place at the Vassar Barns and will be followed by an optional guided walking tour of the Preserve at 3:30 p.m. (weather permitting).
 Sensible shoes and long pants are strongly suggested.

 Presenters